-To do so, we have chosen to experiment the two well known 2D- Burg and Levinson AR models studied and enhanced by [16].
+To do so, we have chosen to use 2D-Burg AR models introduced by [16].
 Burg algorithm is known for its simplicity that permits the model parameters estimation without need to calculate the covariance matrix, and its efficiency when applied correctly with a suitable choice of the parameters' vector size.
-Despite its complexity, the Levinson one is known for its efficiency and precise results.